cresset-template/cresset/README.md

 The `.env` file is excluded from version control via `.gitignore` by design.

 5. Read the `docker-compose.yaml` file to fill in extra variables in `.env`.
-Also edit `docker-compose.yaml` as necessary for your project.
-Feel free to change session names, hostnames, etc. for different projects and configurations.
+Also, feel free to edit `docker-compose.yaml` as necessary by changing session names, hostnames, etc. for different projects and configurations.
 The `docker-compose.yaml` file provides reasonable default values but these can be overridden by values specified in the `.env` file.